K1GGI FMT METHODOLOGY

 generator can lock its tuned-cavity oscillator to a reference, such that its

-FMT frequencies.
-The key property is that the ratio is exact, and introduces no
+common FMT frequencies.
+The key property is that the ratio is exact, and

 RECEIVER